Guest-615695028/Guest-615695028/en/grammar.md

 # A Proposal on English Writing Reform - Grammar
-## You have already read the story of the other Tower of Babel
+We have already read the story of the other Tower of Babel, but the Americans are unaware thereof.
-But the Americans did not realize it.

 ## Pronouns
 ### Thou, Ye, You